Review | The Charles and Diana saga weighs heavy on ‘The Crown,’ but Gillian Anderson’s Thatcher is a triumph

 In addition to Thatcher’s troubled term, “The Crown” makes stops at other key events: the Irish Republican Army bomb that kills Lord Mountbatten (Charles Dance); the war over the Falkland Islands; and, glancingly, the births of William and Harry.
 By now, “Crown” viewers have made a sport out of guessing which notable events will and won’t make the cut.
 I had already started mentally stunt-casting Charles and Di’s 1985 visit to the Reagan White House, where she so famously danced with John Travolta.
 (Zac Efron, maybe?
 Adrian Grenier?)

-Alas, such a scene was not meant to be, as the show blows forward toward the big divorce and gears up for Seasons 5 and 6, in which Imelda Staunton has been cast as an older Elizabeth and Elizabeth Debicki will play the more glam yet doomed Diana.
+Alas, such a scene was not meant to be, as the show blows toward the big divorce and gears up for Seasons 5 and 6, in which Imelda Staunton has been cast as an older Elizabeth and Elizabeth Debicki will play the more glam yet doomed Diana.

 Too soon, one might say, but this is where we’re at now with “The Crown”: Rather than just savor its high quality, we spend more time anticipating what it will do, watching as it catches up to a depressing present at the expense of a redolent past.